opassin42/ft_server/README.md

 *all these commands are specified in the Makefile*

--sudo make build : Build the docker image from the Dockerfile.
+- Build the docker image from the Dockerfile:
+>$ sudo make build

 -sudo make run   : Run the image in an isolated container.